BD2KGenomics/hgvm-graph-bakeoff-evaluations/README.md

 	  tar xzf data/g1kvcf.tar.gz -C data
 	  scripts/downloadChromFa.py

+Fasta and vcf data is also required to make some baseline sample graphs for the 1000 Genomes data.
+This is prepared with the following commands:

+	  tar xzf data/g1kvcf.tar.gz
+	  scripts/downloadChromFa.py

 To run both the vg and samtools variant calling pipeline on all samples, use the following script

      ./scripts/call_snps.sh ./high_coverage_graphs ./high_coverage_alignments/alignments ./high_coverage_variants